Main Page

-For approximately two decades researchers have studied superconducting qubits (quantum bits) which, along with other technologies, has led to substantial advancement in quantum information science.
-Superconducting qubits utilize macroscopic-quantum coherence (two engineered quantized levels from a condensate).
-In this group custom superconducting resonators and qubits reveal new understandings of coherence, material phenomena with quantum properties, novel quantum systems, et cetera, for the future of computing.
-Many studies are performed on atomic-sized two-level systems (TLSs) in materials, a major source of decoherence in qubits.
-Ongoing projects perform TLS-energy tuning and TLS-sourced microwave lasing (see publications).
+Superconducting qubits (quantum bits), along with other superconducting technologies, have led to substantial advancement in future computing.
+Superconducting qubits utilize macroscopic-quantum coherence (two engineered quantized levels from superconducting circuits).
+Enabled by collaborations, this group customizes superconducting resonators and qubits and reveals new understandings of coherence, material phenomena with quantum properties, and novel quantum systems, all for the future of computing.
+Many studies are performed on atomic-sized two-level systems (TLSs) in materials, which is a major source of decoherence in qubits.
+Ongoing projects perform electric-field TLS-energy tuning (see caption to figure) and sometimes TLS-sourced microwave lasing (see reference no. 17 in publications).
 In other studies, macroscopic-quantum phenomena with flux-quanta are explored to lower the energy usage and heat dissipation of digital gates in computers.
-In this latter project, irreversible functions will be replaced with reversible ones using novel dynamics of specific fluxons which have topological-particle properties.
-The new gates are ballistic and induce flux polarity inversion (topological charge change) using negligible kinetic energy (see projects).
+In this latter project, irreversible functions are replaced with reversible ones using novel dynamics of ballistic-powered fluxons.
+These new gates are the first ballistic powered logic circuits, such that they require no power or biasing in the gates (see reference no. 5 and 9, for example).

 In this device, a spectrally isolated qubit defect is probed using strong cavity quantum electrodynamics (C-QED) for the first time.
 The defect is atomic-sized and it resides in a ~100 nm thick film which is only sometimes compatible with qubits.
 These defects have two-levels and are being probed in an array of custom circuits in the group.
-For example, in other work we have introduced dc electric-field tuning of the defect energy.
-The phenomena of lasing is also shown to be enabled with these random, but tunable, defects.
-In a new project we plan to study these defects in new qubits.
+For example, in other work we have introduced dc electric-field tuning of the defect energy (see reference no. 18 and 19 in publications)

 KDO Research Group